BalloonBox-Inc/near-oracle-contracts/contract-storescore/README.md

 ## Storing credit scores :1st_place_medal: :2nd_place_medal: :3rd_place_medal:
 What does this smart contract do?
- - stores to blockchain (in a map) the credit scores of a user (max 1 score/month)
+ - stores to blockchain (in a map) the credit scores of a user - max 1 score/min (dev) and 1 score/month (prod) -
  - query a user's credit score history, e.g., to monitor improvements
  - query how many credit scores a user owns
  - reads contract state

+---
 # PUBLIC METHODS
----

 #### About :spiral_notepad:
-The NFT-minter smart contract contains numerous public methods or functions, callable from outside of the contract.
-This documentations lists a few noteworthy methods, namely some of the ones invoked by the dApp as the frontend interacts with the smart contract.
+The store-score smart contract contains numerous public methods, callable from outside of the contract.
+Find below the noteworthy methods invoked by the dApp as the frontend interacts with the smart contract.
 Methods can be of two types:
  - **calls: (cost gas)** these methods alter the contract state, i.e., they're state handlers
  - **views: (gasless)** these methods are view-only and are used to query the contract state without changing it